Why I Built @farming-labs/docs for the AI Era

 I wanted something in the middle: MDX-based, good-looking by default, but still simple enough to understand quickly.
 Docs should not feel like a second app you have to maintain just to publish a page.

 That is why the project keeps the real setup surface centered around one config file and supports multiple frameworks instead of trapping you inside one stack.
+The docs should be easy to start, easy to theme, easy to index, and easy for agents to consume directly.

 Why It Fits The AI Era